Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 <Tabs>
 <TabItem value="mac-linux" label="Mac / Linux">

-1. Open your shell configuration file in a text editor using the following commands: (If the file does not exist, create it using a text editor using `vi ~/.zshrc` or `vi ~/.bashrc`).
+1. Open your shell configuration file in a text editor using the following commands (If the file does not exist, create it using a text editor using `vi ~/.zshrc` or `vi ~/.bashrc`):
     ```bash
     open -e ~/.zshrc ## for zsh (macOS)
     nano ~/.bashrc ## for bash (Linux or older macOS)